Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 However, not all aspects proceeded smoothly.
 The initial setup of the AI systems was time-consuming, with challenges arising from understanding the intricacies of Behavior Trees and Perception components.
 Debugging AI behaviors required a lot of attention, as minor misconfigurations could lead to erratic NPC actions.
 Additionally, while the visual scripting through Blueprints was powerful, it occasionally became complex to manage, especially when dealing with extensive AI logic.

 A very important reflection was that the movement system used was very janky, and is not something i'd recommend.
 We made the character move a bit like a Fortnite third person shooter character, and it just feels bad to use.
 If I had more time, i would love to introduce a proper movement system to the game.

+I also want to critise my time management, and effort for the development journal.
+I was unable to include all of the parts I put into the project, as much of it was small tweaks and particle effects.

 ### What would you do differently next time?